Understanding EB-1A Extraordinary Ability Green Card Petitions

 What Is Filed With An EB-1A Extraordinary Ability Green Card Petition?

-The EB-1A Extraordinary Ability petitions is submitted by filing form I-140, along with supporting evidence such as letters of support from experts in the field of endeavor, evidence of the applicant’s extraordinary work and other documentation.
+The EB-1A Extraordinary Ability petitions are submitted by filing form I-140, along with supporting evidence such as letters of support from experts in the field of endeavor, evidence of the applicant’s extraordinary work and other documentation.
 Most often the I-140 can be concurrently filed with the I-485 green card or Adjustment of Status application if the applicant is in the United States.
 When the I-485 is filed the applicant can also file an application for employment authorization.

 We Can Help You Prove That Your Work Is Extraordinary